22.214.171.124 The Impact of Immigration on Society

 People have moral and social concerns about immigrants: they have different values and they change the character of the areas they live in.
 Asylum-seekers ‘don’t look like us’, which seems to be sufficient reason for some people to feel antagonism towards them.
-For example, a much-quoted editorial in the Manchester Evening Chronicle in 1905 wrote:
+For example, the arrival of 100,000 Jewish refugees from Russia in the last decade of the 19th century triggered legislation – as reported by Haaretz: 1905: As Eastern European Jews Pour In, U.K. Enacts ‘Aliens Act’.
+That article quoted the Manchester Evening Chronicle, which had written:

 “that the dirty, destitute, diseased, verminous and criminal foreigner who dumps himself on our soil … shall be forbidden to land”.

-Immigrants are more likely to be peacefully accepted if moral leaders from the host community and the immigrants themselves take the appropriate measures, as described later (22.214.171.124).
+People don’t need to lose their existing culture just because they see other cultures in their midst.
+Many cultures can co-exist peacefully alongside each other, as described earlier (4.4.1).
+Immigrants are more likely to be peacefully accepted if moral leaders from the host community and the immigrants themselves take the appropriate measures, as described later (188.8.131.52).